 Some are aware of their inability to understand others, so their greatest fear is that they will be rejected from the social group because of it.
 In response to this, they will try to display a minimalist Fe, being constantly kind and trying never to frustrate anyone for fear of being rejected.
 Conversely, others will never want to be limited by the “social nonsense” of a group’s recognized emotions and values, which are far too illogical for their Ti dominant.
 They will not hesitate to tell the truth without ever worrying about what others feel.

 These two types have the same approach with themselves on their sentimental plane.
 They are unable to understand what they are feeling, sometimes to the point that they are unaware of actually feeling something.
-Understanding that they have feelings towards someone, whether they are angry, anxious, depressed, or happy, is a very fuzzy concept for them.
-They understand emotions in theory, but don’t know what they really mean.
-This is why it is difficult to really communicate with them, because they will rarely communicate their real desires to you, so you will never really know who they are behind this wall of logic imposed by Ti.
+Understanding that they have feelings towards someone—whether they are angry, anxious, depressed, or happy—is a very fuzzy concept for them.
+They understand emotions in theory, but they don’t know what they really mean.
+This is why it is difficult to really communicate with them; they will rarely communicate their real desires to you, so you will never really know who they are behind this wall of logic imposed by Ti.

 Individuality Functions: Ti – Fi

 In an inferior position, the functions of individuality are manifested by a disagreement of individuals with themselves.